 The main shock in transition is that of productivity.
 Indeed, in this region, as in more advanced countries in transition, productivity growth is the main source of GDP growth.
 With employment stagnant or falling and recovering only in one or two cases, inflationary pressures should be quite moderate.
-Thus, if there is no policy mismanagement, fixed exchange rates should be sustainable except if productivity growth of the trading partners is even stronger.
-With the EU being the main trading partner, that risk is negligible.

-Though OCA considerations are clearly important, labour market disequilibria seem to be mostly structural and connected with the characteristics of the process of transition (see section 3.1.1 for a detailed overview of labour market developments in the region).
-That means that low employment, high unemployment and market segmentation (i.e. a high share of informal employment) are not primarily the consequence of the wage setting process and practices.
+Labour market disequilibria seem to be mostly structural and connected with the characteristics of the process of transition.
+That means that low employment, high unemployment and market segmentation (i.e., a high share of informal employment) are not primarily the consequence of the wage setting process and practices.
 That is not to say that the flexibility of wages is not important for short-term adjustment, but medium-term developments are more subject to the change of structural factors.

 Short-term risks are as a rule connected with the external balances.
 High trade and current account deficits make these countries vulnerable to short-term reversals in financial flows.
-These risks have been increasing recently due to unfavourable external developments and slow policy reaction in the countries in the region, but serious short-term risk is present only in the case of Serbia.
+These risks have been increasing recently due to unfavourable external developments and slow policy reaction in the countries in the region.